Eating in Kuching 2015 - Munch Cafe

 Their baguettes are very nice - with a crunchy crust and soft fluffy centre.
 There is a large choice of fillings for your sandwiches.
 Egg mayo and ham and cheese are our favourites.

 I really like the bagels which have just the right chewy texture and very crunchy crust when toasted.
 There are only 2 choices for the bagel fillings - raspberry jam or smoked salmon with cream cheese.
-Both are nice - though the smoked salmon could use a little bit of capers to set off the smokiness and richness.
+Both are nice - though the smoked salmon could use a few capers to set off the smokiness and richness.

 The prawn dumplings are very good - freshly made with a filling of minced pork and prawns and very tasty.